dpi-tta-lessons/portfolio/content.md

 - A headshot or avatar image
 - A short bio or tagline
-- Links to projects or social media (+ images or icons)
+- Links to projects, blog posts, websites and/or social media

 ## 3. Start with the HTML Boilerplate